sacua/SHT4x-Rob/README.md

 The following functions will return the same value until a new **read()** call (or async) is made.

 - **float getHumidity()** computes the relative humidity in % based on the latest raw reading, and returns it.
-- **float getTemperature()** computes the temperature in �C based on the latest raw reading, and returns it.
+- **float getTemperature()** computes the temperature in °C based on the latest raw reading, and returns it.
-- **float getFahrenheit()** computes the temperature in �F based on the latest raw reading, and returns it.
+- **float getFahrenheit()** computes the temperature in °F based on the latest raw reading, and returns it.

 The **getRawHumidity()** and **getRawTemperature()** can be used to minimize storage or communication